657KB/react-color4bg/README.md

 />
 ```

-## Component Props
+# Component Props

-All components have three identical properties:
+All components have three identical properties (see below), Some components have additional properties, which can be viewed through TypeScript's type completion, You can visit [https://www.color4bg.com/](https://www.color4bg.com/) to view all available background types.

-### colors
+## colors

 type: `string[]`

-> An array of hex colors of any length, used to describe the color combination of the background.
+An array of up to 6 hexadecimal color values, used to describe the color combination of the background.

-### seed
+## seed

 type: `number`

-> The seed used to generate the background, default is 1000.
+A Pseudo-random numerical value used to generate a consistent pattern, default is 1000.

-### loop
+## loop

 type: `boolean`

-> A flag to control whether the background animation is enabled.
+Determines whether the background should animated looply or not.

-Some components have additional properties, which can be viewed through TypeScript's type completion.